itsdevbear/solmate-merkle-drop/README.md

 # ERC721MerkleDrop

-A gas efficient ERC721 w/Merkle Tree Redemption Method
+A gas efficient ERC721 w/Merkle Tree Redemption Method.

+***DISCLAIMER*** I have not tested this or done anything I just wrote it in like 30 seconds, if someone wants to submit a PR for tests that'd be hype.

 ## Generating Proofs